 Change custom inventory attribute for single device

-You can add, change and delete custom attribute to a single device
+You can add, change and delete custom attributes for a single device

 Change custom inventory attribute for multiple device

-You can add, change and delete custom attribute to a multiple devices device
+You can add, change and delete custom attributes for multiple devices

 Trigger Device action